Intense Quarrel Brews As Eldest Takes Over Ownership Of New Cat She And Younger Sister Brought In

 Cat related care

 This dispute has left a foul taste, but one thing is certain: someone must take responsibility for the new cat's care.
-If OP's sister is unable to step up, OP is prepared to fill the job.
+If OP's sister is unable to step up, OP is prepared to fill the role.

 It's not about taking possession, but about showing the cat the love and attention she deserves.
 OP's sister may believe she wants the cat, but her behaviors demonstrate otherwise.